andreashlarsen/ML-SAScombine/README.md

 Input and insight from Jochen Hub, Jill Trewhella and Patrice Vachette

 ## Release notes (from version beta0.15 and onwards)
-* beta0.15:  adjusted protocol for assigning background level
+* beta0.15:  adjusted default protocol for assigning background level
-* beta0.16:  default protocol for assigning background levels as in beta0.14, but with an added option (-offset2) for an alternative protocol for assigning backgroun levels.
-If option -offset2 is not selected, consensus data genereted with version beta0.16 will be identical to consensus data generated with version beta0.1.
+* beta0.16:  added option (-offset2 or --offset_option2) for an alternative protocol for assigning background levels.
+Not default.
 * beta0.17:  added option (-ga or --guinier_analysis).
 This option use autorg (from ATSAS) to normalize the merged curve with the forward scattering I(0).
 Requires that autorg is installad.
+Not default.